-4.44.3 New Entrants
+4.4 New Entrants

-4.4.1 Each new party to the Determination must use its best endeavours to Port Local Numbers as soon as possible after the date that the Commission confirms that it qualifies as a new party to the Determination, having been satisfied that the new party and at least one existing party have successfully interconnected (the "Qualifying Date").
-Each new party to the Determination must ensure that Customers are able to Port Local Numbers no later than three months after the Qualifying Date, (the "Implementation Period").

-- 4.4.2 Where a new party to the Determination is unable to Port Local Numbers on or before the expiry of the Implementation Period, it must apply to the Commission for an extension of time. - 4.4.3 Each new party to the Determination must use its best endeavours to Port Mobile Numbers as soon as possible after the date that the Commission confirms that it qualifies as a new party to the Determination, having been satisfied that the new party and at least one existing party have successfully interconnected (the "Qualifying Date").
-Each new party to the Determination must ensure that Customers are able to Port Mobile Numbers no later than three months after the Qualifying Date, (the "Implementation Period"). - 4.4.4 Where a new party to the Determination is unable to Port Mobile Numbers on or before the expiry of the Implementation Period, it must apply to the Commission for an extension of time. - 4.3.1 Each new party to the Determination must use its best endeavours to Port Local and/or Mobile Numbers as soon as possible after the date the new party and at least one existing party have successfully interconnected (the "Qualifying Date").
-Each new party to the Determination must ensure that Customers are able to port Local and/or Mobile Numbers no later than three months after the Qualifying Date. - 4.4.54.3.2 All parties to the Determination will act co-operatively and in good faith to facilitate new parties to the Determination gaining access to Local Number Portability and Mobile Number Portability.
+- 4.4.1 A new party to the Determination is a party that qualifies as an access provider of Local or Mobile Number Portability on or after 1 February 2007.
+Any party that qualified as an access provider on or after 31 August 2005 but prior to 1 February 2007 is a party to the Determination that was required to satisfy clause 1.4 and 1.5 of the Determination. - 4.4.2 Each new party to the Determination must use its best endeavours to Port Local Numbers as soon as possible after either: - a) (i) the date that the Commission confirms that it qualifies as a new party to the Determination, having been satisfied that the new party and at least one existing party have successfully interconnected; or - b) the 22 June 2007, - whichever is the later (the "Qualifying Date").
+Each new party to the Determination must ensure that Customers are able to Port Local Numbers no later than three months after the Qualifying Date, (the "Implementation Period"). - 4.4.3 Where a new party to the Determination is unable to Port Local Numbers on or before the expiry of the Implementation Period, it must apply to the Commission for an extension of time. - 4.4.4 Each new party to the Determination must use its best endeavours to Port Mobile Numbers as soon as possible after either. - a) the date that the Commission confirms that it qualifies as a new party to the Determination, having been satisfied that the new party and at least one existing party have successfully interconnected; or - b) the 22 June 2007, - whichever is the later (the "Qualifying Date").
+Each new party to the Determination must ensure that Customers are able to Port Mobile Numbers no later than three months after the Qualifying Date, (the "Implementation Period"). - 4.4.5 Where a new party to the Determination is unable to Port Mobile Numbers on or before the expiry of the Implementation Period, it must apply to the Commission for an extension of time. - 4.4.6 All parties to the determination will act co-operatively and in good faith to facilitate new parties to the Determination gaining access to Local Number Portability and Mobile Number Portability. - 4.4.7 The TCF may reasonably withhold or limit a new Party's access to the IPMS production servers if it reasonably believes that the Party is not ready or able